 In general our programs are designed to aide students who are having any difficulties in our programs.
 A retake quiz or exam is part of most courses.
 Please call us or see the course instructions provided with your course materials for specific course requirements.

-Do your self-study courses include instructor assistance?
+Do your courses include instructor support?